OnePageCRM/OnePageCRM.github.io/_posts/2014-05-30-helpscout-integration.md

 Our integration was initially created as a Custom App in Helpscout.
 This made it really easy for us to test it during development.
 When we were happy with the application, the team from Helpscout wrapped it up into an official, one-click install integration.

-You can checkout our [Helpscout app here](https://www.helpscout.net/apps/onepagecrm/), and enable it in your OnePageCRM account on the [apps page](https://app.onepagecrm.com/apps/)
+You can checkout our [Helpscout app here](https://www.helpscout.net/apps/onepagecrm/), read the marketing blurb [here](http://blog.onepagecrm.com/applications-updates/integration-helpscout) and enable it in your OnePageCRM account on the [apps page](https://app.onepagecrm.com/apps/)